ledat1205/road-to-msc/datlt/Legacy/Data Storage on disk (OLTP).md

 # Pages
 When this record is created, it is added to a _page._ Databases tend to work with pages.
 A page is the smallest unit of data that a database will load into a memory cache.
 Why pages are important:
 * database can have billions of records or more.
-Store records in a page can have data easire
+Store records in a page can have data easier to manage (storing and retrieving)
+* with fixed size page